1 Monetary international economics

 The Purchasing Power Parity (PPP) assumption is also know as the law of one price.
 It says that in competitive markets with zero transportation costs and no trade barriers, identical goods have the same price all over the world when expressed in terms of the same currency.
 The idea behind this is that if prices differences would exist, profits could be made through international arbitrage, that is, the process of buying a good cheap in one country and selling the good with a profit in another country.
 This process can quickly equalize real price differences across countries.

-However, in the real world, prices differ substantially across countries (see the Big Mac Index in Table 1.2 and Exercise 1.8).
+However, in the real world, prices differ substantially across countries (see the Big Mac Index in Table 1.2 and Exercise 1.5).
 The assumptions of the PPP do mostly not hold perfectly in reality: some goods and services are not trade-able, firms might have different degrees of market power across countries, and the transaction costs are not zero.
+Here are more reasons, why the PPP does not always apply, especially in the short run:

 The differences of prices across countries can be illustrated with the Economist’s Big Mac Index.
 It indicates the price of a Big Mac in different countries in terms of the US Dollar.
 Table 1.2 shows some countries with on average expensive and cheap Big Macs.